About the Alliance

 Tyler became the Executive Director of the Colorado Smart Cities Alliance in 2019, which is the first and only statewide coalition of public, private, academic and research organizations committed to advancing smart cities initiatives across sectors and jurisdictions.
 Tyler leads the membership-based organization as it develops a new model for project identification, replication, and scale.

 Chelsea joined the team at the Colorado Smart Cities Alliance in 2021.
-Her role is focused on expanding the Alliance’s reach and impact through different communications channels, including events, website, social media, and the pursuit of new engagement opportunities.
+Her role is focused on expanding the Alliance’s reach and impact through different communications channels, programs, events, and the pursuit of new engagement mechanisms.

 Board Members